 Most often, the stickers are not recyclable or compostable.
 Even though the labels are small, they’re on almost every loose fruit or vegetable sold.

-This can add up to a lot of waste if you think about it.
+This can add to a lot of waste if you think about it.
 In addition, because the stickers are so small, they can easily slip away and end up in our oceans or nature.

 A great way to avoid this is to shop at your local farmer’s market if possible.